jasbanza/cctp-relayer/README.md

 # CCTP Relayer - Noble to Solana

 **Work in progress.** This tool is currently focused on **manual recovery of USDC transfers from Noble (Cosmos) to Solana** using Circle's Cross-Chain Transfer Protocol (CCTP).
 Other chains and flows are not supported yet.
-Should you want other recoveries e.g. EVM, [Buy me a coffee and pop me a message here](https://buymeacoffee.com/jasbanza)
+Should you want other recoveries e.g. EVM, [Buy me a coffee and pop me a message here](https://buymeacoffee.com/jasbanza).

+This is an independent, community-built tool and is **not affiliated with or endorsed by Circle, Solana, Phantom, or any other referenced project.**

 ## Live deployments